What is the Best Walking Boot for Plantar Fasciitis

 We hope you love the products we recommend!
 If you buy something through our links, we may earn an affiliate commission

-The best walking boot for plantar fasciitis is the Aircast FP Walking Brace Walking Boot That is a mouthful right.
+The best walking boot for plantar fasciitis is the Aircast FP Walking Brace Walking Boot.
+That is a mouthful right.
 The Aircast FP is a particularly great walking boot, and actually, my daughter used this same boot for a different foot injury, and she loved it.

-This is an all-around great walking boot, and Aircast is a large player in the orthopedics.
+This is an all-around great walking boot, and Aircast is a large player in orthopedics.
 Here is a little more information on the Aircast brand.
-For more than 30 years, medical professionals worldwide have depended on Aircast for technological breakthroughs in patient care.
+For more than 30 years, medical professionals worldwide have depended on Aircast for technological breakthroughs inpatient care.
 Rooted in scientific methods, each Aircast product is developed using the concept of “functional management.”
 Aircast set a new standard of care for sprains and other injuries with patented technology and the use of graduated pneumatic compression.

 Your foot has a thick, fibrous band of tissue (”fascia”) reaching from your heel to your toes.
 These tissues support the muscles and arch of the foot.
-When they’re overly stretched, tiny tears can occur in their surface.
+When they’re overly stretched, tiny tears can occur on their surface.
 These tiny tears will cause inflammation and pain.

 What is the cause of plantar fasciitis?